 Employer contribution rates for Premium Assistance are established to provide reserves in the Health Insurance Account that are sufficient for the payment of Premium Assistance benefits for each succeeding year.
 The contribution policy is governed by applicable provisions of the Retirement Code.
-The contractually required employer contribution rate was 0.82% of covered payroll for the fiscal year ended June 30, 2022 and 0.84% of covered payroll for the fiscal year ended June 30, 2021.
-Per §8327 of the Code, the Commonwealth is required to contribute 50% of the contribution rate directly to PSERS on behalf of the University, meaning that the amount that the University actually contributed was 0.41% of covered payroll.
+The contractually required employer contribution rate was 0.75% of covered payroll for the fiscal year ended June 30, 2023.
+Per §8327 of the Code, the Commonwealth is required to contribute 50% of the contribution rate directly to PSERS on behalf of the University, meaning that the amount that the University actually contributed was 0.375% of covered payroll.